ShirleyLe3/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+   Should there be a position that requires me to learn classComponents rather than the more popular functionalComponents I will be better prepared.
 2. Describe the different phases of the component lifecycle.
+   Mounting Phase involves the building of the component, when initial data is set and componentDidMount gets called Updating Phase involves shouldComponentUpdate and can render Unmountain Phase involves componentWillUnmount to clean up any side-effects and components
 3. Demonstrate an understanding of class component lifecycle methods.
+   Class components have inevitably have a 'lifecycle' which essentially describes the creation, growth, and destructuring of a component. it happens the way any other program would.
+It is important to learn about the cycle to be able to quickly react/update built-in events.
 4. Define stateful logic.
+   it can be defined as anything/function that is build into a component that deals with state.
 5. Describe how to test a React component with React Testing Library.
+   Testing is important in order to control the spur of buds and reduce the risk of regressions.
+We begin by choosing a testing library such as Jest; afterwards we use a method that describes the process of testing: Arrange, Act, and Assert.
    You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions